tung/ruggrogue/book/pathfinding.md

 - The back-end function that forms the core of the pathfinding implementation.

 The monster AI lives in the `do_turn_for_one_monster` function in the `src/monster.rs` file.
-It calls the `ruggrogue::find_path` function, the front-end pathfinding function, to find a path to the player and takes a single step towards them.
+It calls the `ruggrogue::find_path` function to find a path to the player and takes a single step towards them.

 The map informs the pathfinding system about which of its tiles are blocked and which are walkable by implementing the `ruggrogue::PathableMap` trait defined in the `src/lib/path_find.rs` file.
-The map defines a single `is_blocked` function for this trait in the `src/map.rs` file to facilitate this decision, which is based on the type of tile at that position, along with any entities there.
+The map defines a single `is_blocked` function for this trait in the `src/map.rs` file to do this, the result of which is based on the type of tile at that position, along with any entities there.

-The front-end function for pathfinding is the `ruggrogue::find_path` function defined in the `src/lib/path_find.rs` file.
+The `ruggrogue::find_path` function is the front-end function for pathfinding, defined in the `src/lib/path_find.rs` file.
 It calls the back-end `a_star` function in the same file to calculate the raw path data, then prepares the path it finds into an `AStarIter` struct, which is an iterator describing that path.

 ## Pathfinding in Monster AI